 I will freely admit that our children have missed out on some things because we homeschool high school.
 There is no doubt that there are experiences that the public school ...Read More

-Note: Contributing writer Destiny Mawson shares her knowledge about how to start a teen homeschool co-op, which may be a great solution for your homeschool high school journey.
-For a ...Read More
+Note: Contributing writer Destiny Mawson shares her knowledge about starting a teen homeschool co-op, which may be a great solution for your homeschool high school journey.
+For a further resource ...Read More

 Woo howdy, it can be hard to know how to have patience when you are with your ornery teen all day erry day like we homeschoolers are!
 If you've ever ...Read More